Cat5TV/cat5tv-miners/README.md

 TRTL is now supported!

 Turtlecoin is very viable for mining using consumer gear, and should turn a profit over time.
 Because it is so new and there are so many Turtlecoin available, we are guaranteed to get coin even if you are using very low-end hardware such as a Raspberry Pi 3.
+As TRTL gains in popularity, it could become worth more, meaning the coins we mine today may end up being worth someone in the future.

 **Currency:** Turtlecoin